 Recommended Tools to Make this Recipe

 - Dutch Oven.
-I made this as a Le Creuset beef Bourguignon recipe, but you can use any brand of Dutch oven you like.
+I use my 5.5 quart to make a Le Creuset beef Bourguignon recipe, but you can use any brand of Dutch oven you like; STAUB is great too.

 - Wooden Spoon.
 Helps scape up all the delicious browned bits from the pot.